ChanderG/toodoo.el/README.md

 List Main Operations:
 + `t a` - Add a new todo in the current section (below the current task).
 Prompts for a title in the minibuffer.
 + `t e` - Edit a todo.
 Opens a new window, dropping you in plain Orgmode.
-You can add a description, or any Org feature really - subheadings, tags, clocking etc.
+You can add a description, or any Org feature really - subheadings, tags, clocking etc. When you are done editing a task, use `q` (evil mode, the default) or `C-c q` (plain emacs) to quit cleanly.
 + `t t` - Quickly edit the title alone from the minibuffer.
 + `t k` - Kill a todo.
 Note: this is permanent, there is no way to get back killed todos.
+You should use the Archive option `a` below for normal task lifecycle.
+This is to remove entries that you do not want to work on.

 View Operations:
 + `v t` - View Today category.
 The default.
 You are expected to spend most of your time here.